 "I am aware of their strife, Trickster."
 This was said as quietly as before, so only Loki and Thor, and possibly even Frigga heard.

-"Trickster I may be, but in times of war, however brought on, we must look to our most clever for a beneficial outcome.
-I would see us have the mortals on our side when the Jotnar march upon Asgardian soil, as others will no doubt follow soon thereafter."
+"Trickster I may be, but in times of war however brought on, we must look to our most clever for a beneficial outcome.
+I would see us have the mortals on our side when the Jotnar march upon Asgardian soil, as others will no doubt follow soon thereafter.
+To wield the hearts of men would allow us at least a buffer in such a battle."

 Pleasingly, Odin seemed unable to answer for a long moment as he regarded the man he'd allowed to be raised alongside his son, one of many, all these many millennia.
-For a flash of an instant, Loki saw the fear of Muspelheim in his one eye and then it was replaced by quiet recollection.
+For a flash of an instant, Loki saw the fear of Muspel in his one eye before it was replaced by quiet recollection.

 Perhaps he was thinking he should have killed Loki where he stood, along with his parents when he was but a child.
 Perhaps he shouldn't have allowed the sorrowful, angry Jotun child be raised as a mock Aesir under the same warm-cored stars that sparkled amidst their unique dustings of nebulae.
 Perhaps he should have left him to wither away in the cold and dark of Winter along with the rest of the dying Songs as so many of his kind already had, gazing upon the hard pricks of ice drifting high above them in a glacial sky with its many moons.

 "I wish not for complete disavowal of the banishment we deserve, I only desire a prolonging of the inevitable fate we each must one day face.
 We will need all possible allies we can hope to gain."
-Loki was sure then that if he had high horns they would curl at every word he spoke, as he'd be pleased to see.
+Loki was sure then that if he had high horns they would curl at every word he spoke, as Odin would surely be pleased to see.

 Beside their king father, Frigga looked ready to wail and beat hands upon her chest in contempt, silent and severe though her eyes were.
 Balder looked deflated, wary, suspicious as he always was.
 No doubt he'd be in his gardens later, sniffing flowers and seducing birds to flap pretty wings for his distraction.
 His handsome face twisted in a smile meant to hide all manner of darkened thought within his soul.
 Never would the pure one be a warfarer.
 Never an ironmonger.

 They were made for battle and every mode involved, as their King was.
-Frigga had not the hands and Balder had not anything at all.
-Frigga with her husband, and her loom and her clouds.
+Frigga had not the hands for a spear as her husband, choosing instead the blade at her hip, and Balder had not anything at all.
+Frigga with her husband, and her magics and her loom and her clouds.
 Balder with his mead, shining hall, and his wife and her frivolity.
-Loki suspected she might faint should her lord husband be felled in battle, or any such event.
+Loki suspected she might faint should her lord husband with his beautiful face be felled in battle, or any such event.

 Loki met Odin's eye as steadily as he had all those years ago, when they'd taken the oath no longer spoken of.
 Brothers, they were.
-Just as he and Thor were.
-A not-son to a not-father, but to a brother who was of different parentage.
+Just as he and Thor were now.

 So many, many threads, fine and weaving and interlacing at impossible angles and heights.
 Some were torn or fading, a great many lost from memory.
 Making them all for the fools they were, showing those of higher meaning just how wrong the Nine were, will continue to be.